tfsec/tfsec.github.io/_docs/google/kms/rotate-kms-keys.md

 ---
+title: google-kms-rotate-kms-keys
-title: KMS keys should be rotated at least every 90 days
+description: KMS keys should be rotated at least every 90 days
 shortcode: google-kms-rotate-kms-keys
 legacy:
 summary: KMS keys should be rotated at least every 90 days